Modality specific U-Net variants for biomedical image segmentation: A survey: U-Net variants for medical imaging

-In another application area, Dunnhofer et al.~\cite{dunnhofer2020siam} emphasized on the tracking of knee femoral condyle cartilage during ultrasound guided invasive procedures.
-The Siam-U-Net model combines the potential of the U-Net model with siamese framework~\cite{gomariz2019siamese} for tracking the cartilage in the real-time ultrasound sequences.
+\cite{wang2018simultaneous} proposed a multi-feature guided CNN model for classification and segmentation of the bone surfaces in the US scans.
+The US images are initially processed with a pre-enhancing (PE) net to synthesize a US scan that highlights the bone surface, by using a B-mode US scan and three filtered image features, including local phase tensor image (LPT), local phase bone image (LB) and bone shadow enhanced image (BPE).
+The feature enriched images are then used by a classification embedded U-Net model (cU-Net) to produce the segmentation mask and identify the type of the bone surface.
+This multi-task deep learning framework achieved promising segmentation and classification results with F1-score of 0.96 and 0.90 on SonixTouch and Clarius C3 datasets respectively.
+In another application area, \cite{dunnhofer2020siam} emphasized on the tracking of knee femoral condyle cartilage during ultrasound guided invasive procedures.
+The Siam-U-Net model combines the potential of the U-Net model with siamese framework~\citep{gomariz2019siamese} for tracking the cartilage in the real-time ultrasound sequences.
 In Siam-U-Net two encoder blocks are adopted which are fed with resized-cropped US sequences named as, searching area and target cartilage.
 After five blocks of encoding layers, the acquired feature maps of two inputs are cross-correlated using convolution operation applied to searching area feature maps with target embedding as a filter, which results in localizing the implicit position of the cartilage in the searching area slice.
 Later, the slice is reconstructed in the decoder phase to generate the segmentation mask of the cartilage.
 The Siam-U-Net model achieved an average dice score of 0.70 with significant improvement over other approaches.
 However, the results could further be improved by expanding the dimension of the model into 3D space for considering the neighbouring voxels correlation.